-Problem 2: What is the largest number n of vectors in the xy-plane, such that the dot product of any two of them is strictly negative?
-Argue by showing a collection of n vectors which have this property, and argue why there cannot exist a collection of n + 1 vectors with this property.
+What is the largest number n of vectors in the xy-plane, such that the dot product of any two of them is strictly negative?
+Argue by exhibiting a collection of n vectors that have this property, and argue why there cannot exist a collection of n + 1 vectors with this property.